• Skip to primary navigation

 5. Make the packet.
 Fold the end and edges of the foil up and over the salmon to make a packet, crimping to seal.
 If you did not use enough foil, take another piece to cover any gaps.
 You want to make sure the packet is sealed.

-7. Rest then serve.
-When your salmon is done, remove and allow to rest for just a couple of minutes.
+7. Rest, then serve.
+When your salmon is done, remove it and rest for just a few minutes.
 Enjoy!

 Baked salmon in foil served with asparagus on white plate.